cmf-team/cmf-team.github.io/README.md

 # Team CMF

-Code in finance: demo projects, videos, datasets by Team CMF.
+Machine learning in finance: demo projects, videos and datasets by Team CMF.

 ![](https://finec.mgimo.ru/blog/cmf-for-quantative-finance-fall-2022/cmf1.jpg)

 ## What is CMF

 CMF is a community learning program focused on quantative finance, data analysis project and smart contracts.
-Orginally started as econometrics seminar it is now managed by program alumni as well as program founders, Andrey Zlotnik and Evgeniy Lukash.
+Orginally started as econometrics seminar in 2007, launched as Center for Mathematic Finance (CMF) in 2012, it is now managed by program alumni as well as program founders, Andrey Zlotnik and Evgeniy Lukash.

 The program allows students to work on real life quantative projects in remote teams and gain insights from recent graduates about banking, trading, economic research and new areas in finance such as digital assets and fintech.
 Admission to program is free upon passing quantative exam.

 ## Why Github?